 In 2018, he was a World Shakuhachi Competition finalist and featured at Sony PlayStation’s E3 (LA).
 Also in 2018, he performed at the World Bamboo Congress (Xalapa, Mexico) and the World Shakuhachi Festival (London).
 In 2019, Boots founded the Heavy Roots Shakuhachi Ensemble, debuting at SF Music Day.

 Cornelius is a sought-after composer, performer, and teacher.
-He is reshaping the landscape of modern shakuhachi performance and teaching through introducing a robust body of new compositions and a set of signature techniques.
+He is reshaping the landscape of modern shakuhachi performance and teaching through introducing a robust body of new compositions and a set of expressive signature techniques.